- Local create

 ~/.ssh/config

-Host magento_cloudHostname *.magento.cloud # match with all subdomain github.comIdentityFile ~/.ssh/id_rsa_magento_cloudUser <your_username>
+Host magento_cloudHostname *.magento.cloud # match with all subdomain github.comIdentityFile ~/.ssh/id_rsa_magento_cloudUser <your_username>- Add to

 - On local machine, copy public key at